 - Grab their hand, rise from your respective recliners or sofas, and move together (provide exercise);

-- Find humor in the tiniest things and share deeply experienced belly laughter together (provide happiness).
+- Find humor in the tiniest things and share deeply experienced belly laughter together (delta 8 cartridges can provide happiness).

 This list could go into the millions.
 But the Smallest of Things approach here is: whatever is pure, kind, thoughtful, healthy and nutritious, energizing and active, soothing, nurturing, supporting, and…LOVING…those things will grow telomeres.